Platypus sightings

 Platypus Group Watch

-Along with contributing to platypus and water-rat monitoring, Platypus Group Watch sessions can be a very rewarding social activity.
-For more details, please contact the Australian Platypus Conservancy to request a Platypus Group Watch information kit.
+Along with contributing to platypus and rakali population monitoring, Platypus Group Watch sessions can be a very rewarding social activity.
+For more details, please contact the Australian Platypus Conservancy (see bottom of the Home Page for details) to request a Platypus Group Watch information kit.

 Photo: APC